Qualitative research has changed more in the last three years than in the previous three decades.

 Legacy tools still matter.
-Familiar workflows still hold value.
-But researchers now need software that is faster, more flexible, AI-native, and capable of working seamlessly across text, audio, video, and multimodal user feedback.
+Familiar methods still have value.
+But modern researchers now expect software that is faster, AI-native, collaborative, and capable of working seamlessly across text, voice, video, and mixed-methods data.

 These include NVivo, MAXQDA, ATLAS.ti.